-I’m a fully qualified relationship therapist and an ICEEFT certified Emotionally-Focused Therapist and I have a PhD in Psychology focusing on couple relationships.
+I’m an ICEEFT certified Emotionally-Focused Therapist and I have a PhD in Psychology focusing on couple relationships.
 I work with individuals, couples and families from a variety of backgrounds.
 Although I have received training in a range of therapeutic modalities, I work primarily from Emotionally Focused Therapy (EFT) perspective.
 The focus of EFT is to help people feel more secure, resilient, loved and connected in the relationships they have with themselves and others.
 EFT is the most evidence-based couples therapy modality with over 90% of couples showing improvement after therapy.
 It has more recently also been adapted to work with individuals and families with success.

 By seeking therapy you have already taken the first step towards change.
 My role is to help guide you in your journey towards a brighter future and to carry hope that things will get better even in times when you may struggle to see the path ahead of you.
 I believe that therapy can be an incredibly helpful and rewarding experience but may also be challenging at times.
 Through the therapeutic process people can discover inner strength they never knew they had and connect with others in a completely new and deeper way.

 I have previously worked in different settings including secondary mental health outreach services, residential care units, NHS depression and anxiety service, relationship charities and private online therapy services.
-I currently work in private practice in Central London.
+I currently work in private practice fully online.

 Options for therapy